 Ervin’s collection evolved as early as 1905, when he first acquired works from Charles Conder, J.J.
 Hilder, Norman Lindsay, Sydney Long, H.S.
 Power, Tom Roberts and Arthur Streeton.
 Ervin continued to buy and sell paintings, furniture, porcelain and bronzes for most of his life.
+Ervin filled his homes with the paintings he bought from these artists, as well as those he and his wife collected by other luminaries of the Australian art world, including Hans Heysen, Will Ashton, George Lambert and Lloyd Rees.
 In 1955 an exhibition of the works in Ervin’s collection was displayed at the then National Art Gallery of New South Wales.
 In 1962 he gave a collection of sixty nine works to the Commonwealth of Australia to encourage the establishment of a national art gallery.

 In the early 1970s, Ervin bequeathed to the National Trust a number of works from his extensive collection, as well as underwriting the cost of a gallery, dedicated to the display of Australian art.
 Ervin also bequeathed artworks, and the funds for the acquisition and restoration of Norman Lindsay’s home at Faulconbridge in the Blue Mountains, now managed as a museum by the National Trust.